This article was updated on October 8, 2014

 NAHAC membership is open to those who are interested in the field of healthcare advocacy.
 They may be prospective advocates, medical professionals, consumer advocates, academicians, researchers or people involved in policy and legislative efforts.
 I encourage prospective advocates to join NAHAC to learn and to become part of our growing network.

-Another key development is a company called AdvoConnection, founded by Trisha Torrey in 2009 to create a national directory of patient advocates and a way for consumers to find them.
-Since then, AdvoConnection has added many marketing and business development services for its members.
-Trisha has written extensively on the business side of becoming an advocate.
+Another key development was a company called AdvoConnection, founded by Trisha Torrey in 2009 to create a national directory of patient advocates and a way for consumers to find them.
+Since then, AdvoConnection has become the Alliance of Professional Health Advocates and has added many marketing and business development services for its members.
+Trisha Torrey has written extensively on the business side of becoming an advocate.
 Her recent summary of the evolving work of advocates is useful and contains other links to learn more.
-She offers a membership for folks considering this profession.
+She offers a PACE membership for folks who want to explore this profession, and a variety of resources for starting and growing an advocacy practice.

 But to those just hearing about patient navigation or advocacy for the first time (and for many of you realizing that what you’ve been doing all these years has now been given a name), I want to paint a brief picture of the larger “navigator” landscape in which advocates work.